mwlon/pcodec/q_compress/examples/primary.md

 0.26791893481533213
 0.39219157633731955
 ```
-shows integers sampled from a floored normal distribution with standard
+shows floats sampled from a standard normal distribution.
-deviation of 10.

 Then to run quantile compression and decompression on each dataset, run
 `cargo run --release --example primary`.